 समं स्नानं च दानं च यथा मे शङ्करोऽब्रवीत्।

-Even the Darshana (sight) of Narmada is considered to be of spiritually beneficial.
-The shloka below even says that while other rivers like Saraswati, Yamuna, and even Ganga required a certain number of baths in their waters, the very sight of Narmada purifies one.
+Some Sholkas go even further and claim the superiority of Narmada in many ways.
+Even the Darshana (sight) of Narmada is considered to be spiritually beneficial.
+The shloka below even says that while other rivers like Saraswati, Yamuna, and even Ganga, required a certain number of baths in their waters, the very sight of Narmada purifies one.

 त्रिभिः सारस्वतं पुण्यं सप्ताहेन तु यामुनम् ।